Checkmk/ansible-collection-checkmk.general/roles/agent/README.md

 Register for TLS encryption.
 Make sure to have the server side prepared for automatic updates.
 Otherwise this will fail.

+    checkmk_agent_configure_firewall: 'true'

+Automatically configure the firewall to allow access to the Checkmk agent.

     checkmk_agent_prep_legacy: 'false'

 Enable this to automatically install `xinetd` on hosts with systemd prior to version 220.